 Controversy exists as to whether cortical MRI findings in MBD actually correlate with such pathologic findings and whether they may have implications for prognosis.
 Whether the cortical findings are secondary to the callosal damage, whether both are caused by a similar process, or whether they are coincidental findings that may also occur separately, particularly in severe alcoholism, malnutrition, and/or other severe impairments, remains unclear.

-With regard to more unusual treatments, a case report by Staszewski et al described amantadine given together with thiamine, vitamin B-12, and folate; the patient improved.[17]
-In another case, reported by Kikkawa et al, administration of high-dose corticosteroids was said to precede clinical improvement.
-In patients who improved, the CT and MRI scan findings also improved, at least somewhat.[29]
+With regard to more unusual treatments, a case report by Staszewski et al described amantadine given together with thiamine, vitamin B-12, and folate; the patient improved.[20]
+In another case reported by Kikkawa et al, the administration of high-dose corticosteroids was said to precede clinical improvement.
+In patients who improved, the CT and MRI scan findings also improved, at least somewhat.[39]

-Patients who survive should receive rehabilitation and, if appropriate, alcohol and nutritional counseling.
+Surviving patients should receive rehabilitation and, if appropriate, alcohol and nutritional counseling.

 Clinical Context: Thiamine is a water-soluble vitamin that combines with adenosine triphosphate to form the coenzyme thiamine pyrophosphate, which is necessary for carbohydrate metabolism.
 The B vitamins are readily absorbed from the gastrointestinal (GI) tract (except in cases of malabsorption syndromes).
 Alcohol inhibits the absorption of thiamine, which occurs primarily in the duodenum.

+Agents in this category may be used for symptomatic improvement.
 Improvement has been seen in the small number of individual patients who received treatments that included at least 1 agent in this drug category.

 Clinical Context: Methylprednisolone may decrease inflammation by reversing increased capillary permeability and suppressing polymorphonuclear (PMN) leukocyte activity.

+Systemic corticosteroids may be prescribed for symptoms.
 Improvement has been seen in the small number of individual patients who received treatments that included at least 1 agent in this drug category.

 Clinical Context: Amantadine inhibits N-methyl-D-aspartic acid (NMDA) receptor-mediated stimulation of acetylcholine release in rat striatum.
 Amantadine may enhance dopamine release, inhibit dopamine reuptake, stimulate postsynaptic dopamine receptors, or enhance dopamine receptor sensitivity.

+Agents in this category may alter dopamine release or reuptake and actions at glutamate receptors.
 Improvement has been seen in the small number of individual patients who received treatments that included at least 1 agent in this drug category.